M.Div., Westminster Theological Seminary

 Elementary PE; Middle School Cross Country Head Coach

-Soon after, I moved to the San Francisco Bay area to attend San Jose State University and specialize in Child Development, where I met my husband, Peter.
-We had four children under the age of five and decided to homeschool classically.
-Teaching my kids to read, write, enjoy learning, and honor and serve the Lord was a privilege for me.
-Seven years later, I was asked to join the staff at Tri-Valley Classical Christian School, where I supervised recess, taught PE, and eventually became the office manager.
+I attended San Jose State University to specialize in Child Development, where I met my husband, Peter.
+Soon we had four children under the age of five and decided to homeschool classically.
+Teaching my kids to read, write, and serve the Lord was a privilege for me.
+After seven years of homeschooling, I was asked to join the staff at Tri-Valley Classical Christian School in California, where I supervised recess, taught PE, and became the office manager.

-At Veritas, I have the pleasure of teaching Elementary PE and sharing God’s love and my passion of fitness with the students.
-I have also enjoyed working with the middle school cross country team.
+At Veritas, I have the pleasure of teaching Elementary PE, coaching our MSXC team, and sharing God’s love with the students.

 5th & 6th Grade Art Teacher